Vegetable Frittata is the best! Packed with veggies, creamy seasoned eggs, and cheese, it’s perfect for breakfast, brunch, lunch, or anytime!

 Ingredients

-• 1 large red bell pepper, thinly sliced to strips
+• 1 large red bell pepper thinly sliced to strips

-• 2 cups chopped broccoli (~2 florets)
+• 2 cups chopped broccoli about 2 florets

 • 2 tablespoons olive oil

-• 1/2 teaspoon each: garlic powder, onion powder
+• 1/2 teaspoon garlic powder

-• 1-1/2 teaspoon Italian seasoning
+• 1-1/2 teaspoons Italian seasoning

-• Fine sea salt and pepper
+• Salt and pepper

 • 4 large eggs

-• 1-1/3 cup heavy cream
+• 1-1/3 cups heavy cream

-• 1 cup Swiss cheese (or more Cheddar)
+• 1 cup Swiss cheese or more Cheddar

-• 1/3 cup freshly grated Parmesan cheese (or feta cheese)
+• 1/3 cup freshly grated Parmesan cheese or feta cheese

 Instructions

-• FRITTATA: In a large bowl, whisk together 4 eggs, 1-1/3 cream, plus salt and pepper to taste.
-(I add 3/4 teaspoon of each).
+• In a large bowl, whisk together eggs, heavy cream, plus 3/4 teaspoon each of salt and pepper.
 Briskly whisk until smooth.

-• BAKE: Bake 37-42 minutes or until the center is set and jiggles only slightly.
-Remove from oven and let cool for 5-10 minutes before using the paper overhang to lift it out of pan and onto a cutting board to cut and serve.
+• Bake 37–42 minutes or until the center is set and jiggles only slightly.
+Remove from oven and let cool for 5–10 minutes before using the paper overhang to lift it out of pan and onto a cutting board to cut and serve.

 Video